 Chinyarai Hamilton, Board of Directors

 Chinyarai Hamilton grew up in Pasadena, California and now resides in the Southbay of Los Angeles where she finds joy in making positive contributions to her community through her involvement with local non-profit organizations.
 She earned a Bachelor of Arts in Business Administration with a concentration in Marketing from Clark Atlanta University, and went on to pursue a Master of Business Administration in Marketing Research and Entrepreneurship and Emerging Enterprises from the Whitman School of Management at Syracuse University.
 She has always had a passion for visual and performing arts.
-As a child, she enjoyed taking classes in dance, art, photography, various musical instruments, and choir.
+As a child, she enjoyed choir and taking classes in dance, art, photography, and various musical instruments.
 She is very happy to be a part of Musical Miracles and to help create those wonderful experiences for others.

 310.784.0100 • ChinyaraiHamilton@musicalmiracles.org

 Mary Chung, Board of Directors